 UNESCO recently published in a report that 1 in every 5 students do not go to school and education advocates warn that “out of school children are being neglected in favor of programs improving learning outcomes for those already in schools.”
 “The biggest failure of the international global education system is this persistent problem of out-of-school children… It is the most important, forgotten thing,” Nicholas Burnett, the former assistant director-general for education at UNESCO.

 Access to water in schools is strongly correlated to absenteeism rates.

 1 in 9 children or 2,195 children die of diarrhea each day - more than AIDS, malaria and the measles put together.
 88% of these are considered preventable with access to clean water and sanitation.

-18% of all childhood deaths in Haiti are due to diarrheal disease (source).
+18% of all childhood deaths in Haiti are due to diarrheal disease.

-There is a 70% increase in school attendance when clean, safe water is provided to students.
+There is a 75% decrease in absenteeism when safe water is provided to students.